worosom/boii/README.md

-# boii - »bidirectionally oriented, intelligent interface agent«
+# boii

-## You have just found the bidirectionally oriented, intelligent interface agent, in short boii.
+You have just found the source of the

+	bidirectionally
+	oriented
+	intelligent
+	interface-agent

+in short boii.

 ## Getting started